Zarkantho/module_data/mongo-2.5.5_generated/queries/client_and_operation_tracking/README.md

 -------------

-# TODO: Name this group
+## Cursor Time Limit Special States
-Just an enum for different cursor time limit states.
+Just an enum for different cursor time limit values that have a special meaning, such as "-1" for "no timeout".

-## Files
+#### Files
 - src/mongo/db/max\_time.h   (mongos)

 #### [Interface](interface/10)